Welcome to my home page

 A year on and I had been accepted on the BA(Hons) degree in 3-Dimensional Design specialising in Silversmithing & Jewellery at Loughborough College of Art & Design.
 In the first year at Lobo (as I called it) all the students were encouraged to try out the other disciplines on offer - not just to make sure you'd picked the right one but as a chance to see what else was possible.
 The three years at Lobo were a learning experience; a chance to explore, to fail and learn, to succeed and learn, to experiment.
 The Head of the Silversmithing Department was Keith Smith and the one most important thing he ever said to me was "never design what you know how to make".
 The concept being that you kept pushing designs forward to explore new concepts.
 And you were not bound by what you know.
 So many craftspersons I have met throughout my life have said "I don't know how to make that so how can I design it?"
 And when I went to Denmark after my degree I was told that in order to be a silversmith designer in Denmark you had to first become a master craftsman so you knew how to make anything and everything.
 But, and its a big but - who have been some of Denmarks best designers in the 60s and 70s?
 Architects, Sculptors, Fine Artists - people who knew nothing of how to make silverware.
 Never be bound by what is thought to be possible.
 If it aint broke then break it.
 This is innovation.

 Three years on and my degree show featured silverware and no jewellery.
 Bowls, a handleless jug, sculptured vases, decanters, objet d'art and a wall of drawings complete with tea and coffee stains, design ideas on old cigarette packets, doodles on menus and scraps of paper.
-Did I mention I was very anti-authority when at Art College?
-Unfortunately, I wasn't very good at Art History and consequently, my grades were not good enough to get me into the RCA not that I wanted to persue that route anyway.
-I wanted to travel and work in the real world and start my own business.
+Unfortunately, I wasn't very good at Art History and consequently, my grades were not good enough to get me into the RCA - not that I wanted to persue that route as I wanted to travel and work in the real world and start my own business.

-In 1976 I started my own business and over the following years rose to be recognised as a silversmithing mastercraftsperson, exhibiting in most of the best galleries in the UK, with work in private collections in Europe and the States.
+I applied for and won an Anglo-Danish scholarship and spent the next six months travelling and visiting silver and goldsmith in Denmark.
+Finally, working as a goldsmith in North Jutland where I saved enough money to return to the UK and set up my own workshop in Cornwall.
+Over the following years I rose to be recognised as a silversmithing master craftsperson, exhibiting in most of the best galleries in the UK, with work in private collections in Europe and the States.
 I was proud to take part in the Hallmark Silver Selection touring exhibitions organised by the Goldsmith's Company in the UK and the US.
 My CV gives a glimpse of the exhibitions I took part in.

-However, in 2015 I decided to downsize and sold my home and workshops in Cornwall and moved to Somerset.
-I had intended to continue with silversmithing and jewellery making, albeit using modern technology to design pieces using CAD and then having the pieces produced using wax 3-D printing and casting.
-But I found the processes robbed me of my freedom, restricted me, even controlled me.
-I have spent the last three years exploring other creative methods from wood carving to ceramics to modelling clays to concrete - yes concrete.
+In 2015 after my mother passed away I sold my home and workshops in Cornwall and moved to Somerset to be with my partner.
+I had intended to continue with silversmithing and jewellery making, albeit using modern technology to design pieces using CAD and then having the pieces produced using wax 3-D printing and casting, but I found the processes robbed me of my freedom, restricted me, even controlled me.
+I went on to re-explore other creative methods from wood carving to ceramics to modelling clays to concrete - yes concrete.
 I like concrete.
 Concrete is a much maligned medium.
-Watch this space........
+All stimulating and absorbing and so enjoyable.
+However, none provided me with a sense of purpose.

 2013 Ruby Anniversary Celebration Exhibition, Cornwall Crafts Association, Trelowarren (Best in Show)